Skip navigation

 Exams and Tests

 A physical exam may often be normal.
-With advanced ovarian cancer, the doctor may find a swollen abdomen often due to accumulation of fluid (ascites).
+With advanced ovarian cancer, your provider may find a swollen abdomen often due to accumulation of fluid (ascites).

-A pelvic examination may reveal an ovarian or abdominal mass.
+A pelvic exam may reveal an ovarian or abdominal mass.

 A CA-125 blood test is not considered a good screening test for ovarian cancer.
 But, it may be done if a woman has: